grey-systems/chef-greysystems-mongodb/CONTRIBUTING.md

-Contributing to chef-pushmoney-mongodb
+Contributing to chef-greysystems-mongodb
 =======================

-The easiest ways to contribute to `chef-pushmoney-mongodb` are:
+The easiest ways to contribute to `chef-greysystems-mongodb` are:

   * Creating a new [issue].